Keerthigaprabagar/Smart-Inventory-Hub/Inventory Backend/README.txt

-Inventory API (.NET 8) — Quick Start
+Inventory API (.NET 8)

+This is the backend for my project "Smart Inventory Management System" using ASP.NET core Web API and Angular20

 1) Open this folder in Visual Studio 2022 (File > Open > Project/Solution > select Inventory.Api.csproj), or VS Code.
 2) Ensure SQL Server Express is installed and running.
 The default connection string in appsettings.json is: